 To use this option, create a flow with a Flow API entry point.
 Within this starting point, you will receive a unique URL where the end users’ data will be sent.
 The moment the flow receives the data, it will create a person profile in the People module and add this person to the flow.
 Technical details of the integration can be found on our API Developer Hub.

 Learn how to send automated welcome messages using Flow API.

 The elements that belong to Flow but are available only to the Moments users are meant to provide a flexible solution for your communication with customers.
 Browse through to find out which of these building blocks would best serve your business scenario.

-To update a person`s attributes, standard and/or custom, that are stored in the Target module, use the Update Person element.
+To update a person`s attributes, standard and/or custom, that are stored in the People module, use the Update Person element.
 Fill out the parameters and choose which person attribute will be updated with new values.
 Based on that update, you can later decide how to continue the communication flow.

-For example, if you want to get some information, say your customer`s shoe size, you could send an SMS with that question and once the customer responds, the number will be stored inside the shoeSize variable that was previously set up in Target.
+For example, if you want to get some information, say your customer`s shoe size, you could send an SMS with that question and once the customer responds, the number will be stored inside the shoeSize variable that was previously set up in People.

 This element lets you divide your audiences and get more precise metrics about how they react to your content.
 Split audience is especially useful when you want to do the following: